dyihoon90/aws-cognito-oidc/readme.md

 - using access token can access the API
 - ID token gives 401 unauthorized.

-### When a refresh token is revoked, will we still be authorized to acces the API?
+### When a refresh token is revoked, will an access token still be authorized to acces the API?

 \
-Yes. after calling `revokeToken` or `adminUserGlobalSignOut`, the Cognito authorizer will still allow requests with access/ID token of revoked refresh token.
+Yes. after calling `revokeToken` or `adminUserGlobalSignOut`, the default Cognito authorizer on API gateway will still allow requests with access/ID token of revoked refresh token.

 \
 This is probably because the authorizer only validates the JWT itself and does not confirm its revocation status with the Cognito server.